lloydroc/lloydroc.github.io/content/post/java/lucene_lower_case_whitespace_analyzer.md

 First of all if you're using Apache Lucene you're my type of person!
 It's an awesome project, but the documentation and examples are severely lacking.

 I recently wanted to index user names as "First Last" and couldn't find the right analyzer to do so.
 It turns out it's very easy.
 I should note this is for Lucene version 8.4.0.
 The problem was that if I index a user's name like "Lloyd Rochester" I was getting issues with the normal analyzer's tokenization of `TextField` and `String`.
 The problem here is Lucene will not tokenize the `String` field and leave them verbatim as a single Token.
 When Lucene tokenizes `TextField` the tokens are case sensitive.
 This applies to the `StandardAnalyzer` and `WhitespaceAnalyzer`.
 Below we can analyze text like the `WhitespaceAnalyzer` but filter it to lower case.
-We do this by creating our own `LowerCaseWhitespaceAnalyzer` which extends `Analyizer`.
+We do this by creating our own `LowerCaseWhitespaceAnalyzer` which extends `Analyzer`.

 Let me provide an example for the problem statement:

-Lucene Index contain's this: 3 names separated by commas:
+Lucene Index contains this: 3 names separated by commas:

 ```Bob Anderson, Vince Bob, Bobby Brown```